Obesity

 What is obesity?

-Rather than measuring body fat directly to define obesity, the approach most frequently used is a measurement called Body Mass Index (BMI).
-BMI is calculated using measurements of your weight in kilograms and height in metres.
-It tells us whether a person’s weight is appropriate for their height.
-Depending on your BMI you may be classified as being underweight, healthy weight, overweight or obese (see table).
-A diagnosis of obesity is considered when the BMI is more than 30 Kg/m2.
-BMI is a helpful measurement because it predicts your risk of developing obesity related health problems.
-However, BMI has some limitations for instance it does not directly measure body fat and can inappropriately classify people who are very muscular as being overweight and obese.
+Obesity is usually defined using a measurement called Body Mass Index (BMI), instead of directly measuring body fat.
+BMI is calculated using a person’s weight (in kilograms) and their height (in metres).
+There are online calculators that can help with calculating BMI.
+BMI tells us whether a person’s weight is appropriate for their height.
+Based on the BMI, individuals may be classified as being underweight, healthy weight, overweight or obese (see table).
+BMI is useful because it can predict someone’s risk of developing health problems related to obesity.
+However, BMI isn’t perfect.
+For example, it does not measure body fat directly, so sometimes it can wrongly label people who are very muscular as being overweight or obese, even if this is not the case.

 Classification